keedio/XMLWinEvent/README.md

   </Events>
 ```

-The source is responsible for injecting into the flume channel type events
+The source is responsible for injecting into the flume channel the each Event section:

 ```
 <Event>